 Guideline Section

 Phase Values Approach Elements

 Planning/ Feasibility ✓ ✓

 Conceptual Design ✓ ✓

 Schematic Design ✓ ✓ ✓

-Design Development ✓ ✓ ✓
+Design Development √ ✓ ✓

 Construction Documentation ✓ ✓ ✓

-Construction ✓ ✓
+Construction ✓ ✓ ✓

-Maintenance ✓ ✓
+Maintenance ✓ ✓ ✓

-PLANNING
+PLANNING/FEASIBILITY

-Midpen planning work sets the foundation for the parking area site location and programmatic objectives.
-The site's opportunities and constraints are considered, as well as any applicable avoidance and mitigation measures and anticipated tradeoffs.
-Public input is gathered to inform programming and planning decisions.
-A range of early alternatives are evaluated and refined by staff and/or consultants.
+Midpen planning work sets the foundation for evaluating the feasibility of the parking area site location and programmatic objectives.
+The site's context, opportunities and constraints are evaluated and considered, as well as any impact avoidance options and mitigation measures and anticipated trade-offs when avoidance is not feasible.
+Public input is gathered to inform programming, feasibility of the site locations and planning decisions.
+A range of early alternatives are evaluated and refined by staff and/or consultants, where the Guidelines will be referenced during this phase.
 Then a series of acceptable alternatives with a range of programming are presented to the Board, often with a preferred alternative presented at that time for their consideration and confirmation.